p4535992/foundryvtt-voice-actor-chatter/README.md

 ## Trigger Happy

-[Trigger Happy](https://github.com/kakaroto/fvtt-module-trigger-happy) can trigger NPC chatter as well.
+[Trigger Happy](https://github.com/kakaroto/fvtt-module-trigger-happy) can trigger Voice Actor Chatter as well.
 Here's an example to get you started:

 When an Actor walks into a Room (defined by an invisble actor), have a specific Token chatter: `@Actor[TriggerA] @Macro[OXyjmVhEGo3eTaJz]{Specific Token Chatter}`